-The Corporation has entered into an agreement with Mr. Stewart for his services as President and Chief Executive Officer of the Corporation.
-Termination of Mr. Stewart's employment with the Corporation is subject to a six month notice period or severance equivalent in lieu thereof, at the option of the Corporation.
-Had Mr. Stewart been terminated pursuant to this obligation on October 31, 2020, he would have received \$130,000.
+The Corporation has entered into an agreement with Mr. Stewart, through 397405 Alberta Ltd., for his services as President and Chief Executive Officer of the Corporation.
+Termination of Mr. Stewart's engagement with the Corporation is subject to a six month notice period or severance equivalent in lieu thereof, at the option of the Corporation.
+Had Mr. Stewart been terminated pursuant to this obligation on October 31, 2022, he would have received \$145,000.